hharcolezi/OpenMSFIMU/README.md

 If you consider using our findings and dataset in your research, please cite our paper:

 Sorce (citation)
-- Arcolezi, H. H., Couchot, J.-F., Baala, O., Contet, J.-M., Al Bouna, B., and Xiao, X. (2020).
-Mobility modeling through mobile data: generating an optimized and open dataset respecting privacy.
-2020 International Wireless Communications and Mobile Computing (IWCMC), June, 1689–1694. https://doi.org/10.1109/IWCMC48107.2020.9148138
+- H. H. Arcolezi, J. Couchot, O. Baala, J. Contet, B. Al Bouna and X. Xiao, "Mobility modeling through mobile data: generating an optimized and open dataset respecting privacy," 2020 International Wireless Communications and Mobile Computing (IWCMC), Limassol, Cyprus, 2020, pp. 1689-1694, doi: 10.1109/IWCMC48107.2020.9148138.

 ## Contact